nasa-jpl/captoolkit/README.md

 Jet Propulsion Laboratory, California Institute of Technology

-*If you would like to contribute (your own code or modifications to existing ones) just create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) or send us an email, we will gladly add you as a contributor.*
+*If you would like to contribute (your own code or modifications to existing ones) just create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) or send us an email, we will gladly add you as a contributor to the project.*

 ## Install